-The Company's assessment for going concern relies on the financial position of by Instem plc (Group).
-A letter of support was provided by Instem plc and if the Company is in a difficult cash position, then the Group would become responsible for the going concern of the subsidiary.
+The Company's assessment for going concern relies on the financial position of Instem plc (Group).
+A letter of support was provided by Instem plc such that, if the Company found itself in a difficult financial position, the Group would become responsible for the going concern of the subsidiary.
 Background

-The Directors have assessed the Group financial position and liquidity at the end of the reporting period and for the forecast period up to 31 December 2022, including sensitivity analysis.
+The Directors have adopted the going concern basis in preparing these financial statements after careful assessment of identified principal risks and the possible adverse impact on financial performance.
+The Directors have assessed the financial position and liquidity at the end of the reporting period and for the forecast period up to 31 August 2023, including sensitivity analysis.
 The going concern period covers the 12 months from the date of signing the financial statements.
-The process and key judgements in coming to this conclusion are set out below.
+The process and key judgments in coming to this conclusion are set out below.